RovoMe/JDrum/README.md

 }
 ```

-As the API makes use of an own serialization mechanism, `V` and `A`, which are the types for values and auxiliary data
+As the API makes use of the default or a customized serialization mechanism, `V` and `A`, which are the types for values
-attached to the key/value tuple, need to implement either `ByteSerializer<T>` or `AppendableData<T>`.
-Currently this API
+and auxiliary data attached to the key/value tuple, need to implement either `Serializable`, `ByteSerializable<T>` or
-ships with two pre-made serializers: `StringSerializer` which handles Java Strings and `ObjectSerializer<O>`.
+ `AppendableData<T>`.
+The first interface is the default Java `Serializable` interface while the latter two are custom ones
+ which were introduced to minimize the byte load written to files to a bare minimum.

 The builder provides a series of configuration options.
 The only ones required are the constructor-parameters which
-specify the instance name of the JDrum key/value store and the expected classes for key and values.
+specify the instance name of the JDrum key/value store and the expected classes for value and auxiliary data objects.

 | Method                      | Explanation                                                                               | Default |
 | --------------------------- | ----------------------------------------------------------------------------------------- | ------- |